About

 Bar Admission and Professional Activity

-• Ms. Lenning is admitted to practice law only in Virginia, the District of Columbia, Washington State, and California.
+• Ms. Lenning is admitted to practice law in California, the District of Columbia, Washington State, and the Commonwealth of Virginia.

 • Ms. Lenning is admitted to the following federal courts: the Supreme Court of the United States; the United States District Courts for the District of Colorado, the District of Columbia; the District of Maryland, and the Western District of Washington; and the United States Court of Federal Claims.

-• Chair, Washington State Bar Association (WSBA) Labor and Employment Law Section (present); Executive Committee (2020-present)
+• Chair, Washington State Bar Association (WSBA) Labor and Employment Law Section (2022-present); Executive Committee (2020-present)

 • Member, American Bar Association (ABA)